 - Incorporate special provisions under Clause 5.24 Farm Stay Accommodation of the Hawkesbury LEP 2012 to allow for the adaptation and use of historic barns and outbuildings (supported by a heritage report or copy of inventory sheet) as farm stay accommodation, regardless of the restrictions of Clause 5.24(2)(a), so long as the adaptation of the building also involves conservation work to the structure, roof, and external cladding of the building. - All current and future incentives should be published and promoted by Council as one package of information including on Council's website under "Heritage in the Hawkesbury", so that owners can appreciate the full impact and various advantages available for owners of historic slab barns and outbuildings. - Seek ways in which larger amounts of funds could be granted to owners of slab barns and outbuildings under the Local Heritage Assistance Fund, including charging a nominal fee for Heritage Works Exemption Request and directing fees into the Assistance Fund.
-This could be implemented on a matched dollar for dollar basis by Council. - Timber and other building/construction materials deposited at the Hawkesbury Waste Management Facility should be separated out and on-sold at a minimal charge to owners of heritage-listed slab barns and outbuildings. - Seek sponsorship from the building industry and building suppliers (e.g. Bunnings and Mitre 10) to provide necessary materials such as timber preservative, roofing materials, access equipment etc. - Establish a stockpile of materials (slabs, structural members, corrugated iron sheets etc.), either salvaged or donated from the industry for owners to access when repairing and maintaining their historic barns and outbuildings.
-Stockpiled materials to be stored under-cover to retain their usefulness. - Seek cooperative arrangements with TAFE, University of Western Sydney, and others, to demonstrate heritage trade skills whilst repairing heritage listed slab barns and outbuildings on site.
-Such demonstrations could be open to other owners of similar buildings to increase knowledge around best practice techniques. - Utilise grant funds to provide free advice to owners from conservation specialists and skilled builders. - Promotional material should be published to increase knowledge and appreciation of the historic slab barns and outbuildings of the Hawkesbury LGA. - Heritage tourism events that focus on the agricultural history of the Hawkesbury and the slab barns and outbuildings should be organised and promoted, including heritage trails, open days, exhibitions etc. Where possible, owners should be compensated for providing access to their private property as a means of assisting in the funding of repairs and maintenance. - Council should undertake a leading role to complete the planned repair, reconstruction and restoration of Tebbutt's Barn, 40 Pitt Street, Windsor (a council owned property), with other owners of historic barns and outbuildings invited to attend as an education opportunity.
+This could be implemented on a matched dollar for dollar basis by Council. - Timber and other building/construction materials should be separated out and on-sold at a minimal charge to owners of heritage-listed slab barns and outbuildings. - Seek sponsorship from the building industry and building suppliers to provide necessary materials such as timber preservative, roofing materials, access equipment etc. - Seek cooperative arrangements with TAFE, University of Western Sydney, and others, to demonstrate heritage trade skills whilst repairing heritage listed slab barns and outbuildings on site.
+Such demonstrations could be open to other owners of similar buildings to increase knowledge around best practice techniques. - Utilise grant funds to provide free advice to owners from conservation specialists and skilled builders. - Promotional material should be published to increase knowledge and appreciation of the historic slab barns and outbuildings of the Hawkesbury LGA. - Heritage tourism events that focus on the agricultural history of the Hawkesbury and the slab barns and outbuildings should be organised and promoted, including heritage trails, open days, exhibitions etc. Where possible, owners should be compensated for providing access to their private property as a means of assisting in the funding of repairs and maintenance. - Council should consider taking a lead role in completing the planned repair, reconstruction and restoration of Tebbutt's Barn, 40 Pitt Street, Windsor (a council owned property), with other owners of historic barns and outbuildings invited to attend as an education opportunity.

-Appendix A
+Appendix A Bibliography